Pandafiqz/Pandafiqz/README.md

 - 👋 Hi, I’m @Pandafiqz
 - 👀 I’m interested in coding and playing games
-- 🌱 I’m currently learning computer science (more into security stuff)
+- 🌱 I’m currently working and learning for Penetration Tester (CPTS / OSCP)

 <!---